maxschlapfer/MacAdminHelpers/AppStoreExtract/README.md

 - go back to the terminal and continue the script by pressing any key to stop processing downloads

 - answer the following question with yes (y) to finalize and clean up the downloaded packages

+## known problems
+If the App ist to small (didn't find an exact size) the extraction might fail sometime, probably when the installation is finished to fast.